-ChaosSearch leverages best practices and technologies to deliver a highly secure service, including encrypting data in transit, support RBAC and SSO, and using storage-based isolation directly within your Amazon S3.
+ChaosSearch leverages best practices and technologies to deliver a highly secure service, including encrypting data in transit, support RBAC and SSO, and using storage-based isolation directly within your cloud object storage.

 ChaosSearch supports Single Sign On (SSO) as a session and user authentication service that permits a user to use one set of login credentials (e.g., name and password) to access multiple applications.
 SSO can be used by enterprises, smaller organizations, and individuals to mitigate the management of various usernames and passwords.